Characteristics of Dilutional Anemia

 What is Dilutional Anemia?

 Anemia caused by enhanced plasma volume is often referred to as dilutional anemia (or hemodilitional anemia).
 For dilutional anemia the level of red blood cells may be unaffected while the plasma volume is elevated (hypervolemia).
 This may result in a low hemoglobin concentration and hence indicate anemia while the number of red cells may indeed be normal.
-Untreated hypervolemic conditions can lead to heart failure and are associated with increase in mortality and readmission rates.
+Untreated hypervolemic conditions can lead to heart failure and are associated with an increase in mortality and readmission rates.
+Blood volume measurement can easily identify the cause of anemia and guide correct treatment.

 The general medical assumption is that a low hemoglobin concentration is equivalent to a reduced total volume of red blood cells, which, unfortunately, is not always the case since alterations in plasma volume may influence haemoglobin concentration independently of red blood cell volume.
 A high number of anemic patients are in fact dilutional anemic and these may require different medical treatment than anemic patients, i.e. anemic patients with reduced red blood cell volume.